csa-iot/data-model/CONTRIBUTING.md

 -   Must be a [Participant member](http://www.zigbeealliance.org/join) or higher of the Connectivity Standards Alliance
 -   Must be a Data Model Working Group member
--   Have signed the Alliance Data Model Working Group CLA
+-   Has signed the Alliance Data Model Working Group CLA
--   Have approval from your company's official approver
+-   Has approval from your company's official approver

 # Bugs